 Consider these scenarios.
 Do they sound familiar?

-She has mastered delegation and hits every quarterly target.
+The Senior Manager She has mastered delegation and hits every quarterly target.
 Her team is a well-oiled machine.
 Yet, every Sunday night, she feels a creeping dread, realizing she is efficiently executing a script written by someone else, for a life she no longer recognizes.
+She’s been meaning to explore whether she’d be happier leading a smaller team at a startup, but she’s too busy executing to investigate.
+The career question she’s avoiding is more important than every task on her list.

-He built a six-figure business in record time.
+The Entrepreneur He built a six-figure business in record time.
 He is disciplined, focused, and free.
-But he wakes up every morning exhausted, realizing he has successfully built a cage he hates—and because he’s the boss, he’s the only one holding the key.
+But he wakes up every morning exhausted, realizing he has successfully built a cage he hates — and because he’s the boss, he’s the only one holding the key.
+He’s so deep in operations that he’s never stepped back to ask whether this is still the business — or the career — he wants to be building.

-He is the fastest executor on his team.
+The Knowledge Worker He is the fastest executor on his team.
 His Jira tickets move instantly to “Done.”
 But he hasn’t had a genuinely creative thought in six months because his mental bandwidth is entirely consumed by maintaining the velocity of his output.
+He suspects his role is being automated, but he’s too busy being productive in it to build the skills that would future-proof his career.

 These aren’t failures of execution.
 These are failures of direction.